awsdocs/iam-user-guide/doc_source/tutorial_managed-policies.md

 ## Step 3: Test User Access<a name="step3-test-access"></a>

-For this tutorial, we recommend that you test access by signing in as the test user so you can observe the results and see what your users might experience\.
+For this tutorial, we recommend that you test access by signing in as the test user so you can see what your users might experience\.

 **To test access by signing in with your test user account**